mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 - Updates of DC/OS on AWS CloudFormation have not been automated, validated, or documented.
 - Modified CloudFormation templates are not supported by Mesosphere, Inc.

-The recommended way to install production ready DC/OS that can be upgraded in-place is to use the Advanced Installer.

 The following methods are used to install DC/OS:
 - Provision DC/OS on Amazon Web Services (AWS): Install DC/OS cluster on Amazon Web Services (AWS) by using the DC/OS templates on AWS CloudFormation.
 - Provision DC/OS on Azure: Install DC/OS cluster on Azure by using the Azure Resource Manager templates.
 - Provision DC/OS on Google Cloud Platform (GCE): Install DC/OS cluster on Google Compute Engine (GCE) by using installation scripts.
 Upgrades are not supported with this installation method.

+ ** Note:** The recommended way to install production ready DC/OS that can be upgraded in-place is to use the Advanced Installer.

 ## Production Installation
 The production installation method is a flexible way to configure and install DC/OS on a cluster.
-This method was previously called as Custom installation.
+This method was previously called as custom installation.

 - Advanced Installer: This method is used to install production ready DC/OS that can be upgraded.
-Using this method you can package the DC/OS distribution and connect to every node manually to run the DC/OS installation commands.
+Using this method, you can package the DC/OS distribution and connect to every node manually to run the DC/OS installation commands.
 This installation method is recommended if you want to integrate with an existing system or if you don’t have SSH access to your cluster.